MikeRBurton/Stromboli_model/README.md

 Params.py contains all the variables for the model and coupled_all_driver.py is the main program.
 This version of the code shows evolution to a steady state which approximates the reality of magma flow on Stromboli.

 This code is part of a paper which is under development.

+To run the code, produce an environmwnt with python 3.10 and Scipy, numpy, pandas and matplotlib installed.